LLNL/axom/src/components/spio/docs/sphinx/first_example.rst

   // Create a Group called "domain"
   Group * domain_group = root->createGroup("domain");

   // Create IOManager and read from files into domain_group.
+The file
+  // contains the necessary information about the protocol and the number
+  // of files.
   IOManager reader(MPI_COMM_WORLD);
   reader.read(domain_group, "domain_output.root");